 Indonesia AirAsia has trouble competing with Lion air in the domestic Indonesian routes but is a significant player in the international routes to and from Indonesia.
 Indonesia AirAsia has an all Airbus A320-200 fleet of 17 aircraft (end 2016) which will be replaced, starting in 2017, with 30 new A320neo aircraft.

-Indonesia AirAsia flies to over 19 destinations.
-Most Indonesia AirAsia flights are for destinations in Indonesia but Indonesia AirAsia has international flights to several other countries as well, like for example Malaysia and Australia.
-From its main base in Jakarta 21 flights depart every week.
+Indonesia AirAsia flies to over 28 destinations.
+Most Indonesia AirAsia flights are for destinations in Indonesia but Indonesia AirAsia has international flights to several other countries as well, like for example Malaysia and Thailand.
+From its main base in Jakarta 41 flights depart every week.
 Many people who look for Indonesia AirAsia tickets look for flights to Denpasar Bali and Kuala Lumpur.